antares-sql/antares/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/fabio286/antares) [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Ffabio286%2Fantares%2Fbadge&style=flat)](https://actions-badge.atrox.dev/fabio286/antares/goto) ![GitHub All Releases](https://img.shields.io/github/downloads/fabio286/antares/total) ![GitHub](https://img.shields.io/github/license/fabio286/antares) [![antares](https://snapcraft.io/antares/badge.svg)](https://snapcraft.io/antares) [![antares](https://snapcraft.io/antares/trending.svg?name=0)](https://snapcraft.io/antares) [![Twitter Follow](https://img.shields.io/twitter/follow/AntaresSQL?style=social)](https://twitter.com/AntaresSQL) [![Plant a Tree](https://raw.githubusercontent.com/Fabio286/treedom-badge/master/svg/plant-a-tree.svg)](https://www.treedom.net/en/user/fabio-di-stasio/event/antares-for-the-planet)

 Antares is an SQL client based on [Electron.js](https://github.com/electron/electron) and [Vue.js](https://github.com/vuejs/vue) that aims to become a useful tool, especially for developers.
-My target is to support as many databases as possible, and all major operating systems, including the ARM versions.
+Our target is to support as many databases as possible, and all major operating systems, including the ARM versions.

 **At the moment this application is in development state, many features will come in future updates**, and supports only MySQL/MariaDB and PostgreSQL.
 At the moment, however, there are all the features necessary to have a pleasant database management experience, so give it a chance and send us your feedback, we would really appreciate it.